Azure/ADX-in-a-Day-Lab1/README.md

 - Creates a calculated column NumofTagsCalculated = TotalTags - LostTags
 - Projects only 4 columns - deviceId, enqueuedTime, NumofTagsCalculated, Temp

+Hint 1: Even if NumofTagsCalculated field is present, try to extract the required columns TotalTags and LostTags from 'telemetry' column and recalculate NumofTagsCalculated for this exercise.

 See the [create function](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/functions) article.